maximtcapenko/aztablerepository/README.md

     }
 }
 ```
    - Use methods `PartitionKey` and `RowKey` to configure the mapping of the entity's required keys.
 In Azure Table storage system entities must have partition and row keys to be properly indexed and queried.
-These methods allow you to define how these keys should be mapped from the entity's properties
+These methods allow you to define how these keys should be mapped from the entity's properties. `PartitionKey` supports custom auto value generator.
+Default auto generator is `AutoKeyGenerator.Guid`
    - Use method  `Property` to configure mapping of searchable properties.
 It supports mapping nested properties and custom naming, which can be helpful for organizing and querying large datasets.
    - Use method  `Content` to configure mapping of non searchable property
    - Use method  `ToTable` to configure a custom table name for the entity.
 By default, the name of the entity is used as the table name, but you can use this method to provide a more meaningful or descriptive name